 Attorney Pamela L. Purdy is passionate about adoption since she was adopted as a child.
 Her father, who was also an attorney, helped others adopt children as well.

 Attorney Allison G. Hastings also handles a significant amount of adoptions and works as a Guardian ad Litem representing the best interest of children in adoption and termination of parental rights proceedings.

 Both attorneys’ experiences have taught them how meaningful adoption can be for a child and the adoptive parent.
 They also have a tremendous understanding of the process and what makes a successful adoption.
 This makes them effective and compassionate advocates as you go through these proceedings.

-Because of the very personal nature of an adoption, we invite you to meet with us for a free initial consultation before choosing who will help you and those you love through this process.
+Because of the very personal nature of an adoption, we invite you to meet with us consultation before choosing who will help you and those you love through this process.
 To schedule a consultation with one of our lawyers, call us at 717-836-0764 or send us an email.